LSW License Instructions

 The remaining steps for licensure can be completed in any order.

 - Upon receipt and review of the above items, you will receive an exam pre-approval email from the Board.
 This email will indicate you are approved to contact the Association of Social Work Boards (ASWB) to register for your exam.
 Once you pay for the exam, ASWB will email information so you can schedule an exam date with a Pearson Vue Testing Center.
 In the event that you are unable to pass the exam on your first attempt, see the instructions for exam re-approval.
+Note: if the name on your government issued identification is different than the name under which you have applied or wish to practice, please contact the Board at firstname.lastname@example.org for additional instructions.
+If you believe you qualify for an exam accommodation visit this page for more information.

 - View the Board's online Laws and Rules video.
 This is a review of the Board’s rules and ethics requirements, and will help you understand your responsibilities as a licensee.